ethereum-optimism/design-docs/protocol/l2-blob.md

 ## Uploading BLOB to Alt-DA

 The sequencer is responsible for uploading BLOBs to the Alt-DA layer.
-When the CL (op-node) receives the payload from EL via the engine API, it should inspect the envelope for any `BlobsBundle` and upload them to the Alt-DA.
+When the CL (op-node) of the sequencer receives the payload from its EL via the engine API, it should inspect the envelope for any `BlobsBundle` and upload them to the Alt-DA.
 Only after ensuring successful BLOB uploads can the sequencer upload the block data to the L1 DA.
 Similarly, the sequencer may need to respond to any data availability challenges afterward.